- Extradition from the UK

 Extradition will only be possible in respect of an extradition offence.
 The definition will vary based on the international basis for the request.
 In broad terms it must be a criminal offence, however defined in the requesting and requested states, which is punishable in both with at least 12 months’ imprisonment.
 In conviction cases a sentence of at least 4 months’ imprisonment must have been imposed.

 IJOCD drafts all extradition requests to all territories outside the EU on behalf of CPS Areas.
 Prosecutors within the other CCDs are responsible for preparing extradition requests in their own cases.
-Once a request is drafted it is sent to ICU at the Home Office for transmission overseas.
+Once a request is drafted it is sent to UK Central Authority (‘UKCA’) at the Home Office for transmission overseas.

 A Red Notice is a request to locate and provisionally arrest an individual pending receipt of a full extradition request.
-Red Notices are issued by Interpol at the request of a member country based on a valid domestic arrest warrant.
+Red Notices are issued by Interpol at the request of a member country based on a valid domestic arrest warrant and circulated globally.
 A Red Notice may be “public” or “private”.
 Public Red Notices are published on the Interpol website.

 A Wanted Diffusion is similar to, but a less formal alert mechanism than a Red Notice, and can also be used to request the arrest of an individual.
-It differs from a Red Notice in that a Diffusion is sent direct to selected countries.
+It differs from a Red Notice in that a Diffusion is sent direct to a selected country or countries.
+It will usually be appropriate to consider issuing a Wanted Diffusion before a Red Notice.

-If an individual is located (and arrested) on the basis of a Red Notice or a Wanted Diffusion, a full extradition request will need to be issued using the formal diplomatic route within tight timescales or else risk that the individual is discharged, knowing that their extradition is being actively sought.
+In addition, if an individual is located, and arrested on the basis of a Red Notice or a Wanted Diffusion, a full extradition request will need to be issued using the formal diplomatic route within tight timescales or else risk that the individual is discharged, knowing that their extradition is being actively sought.

 This section applies to all extradition to the UK.